danielkoll/PyRADS/README.md

 - conda env create -f environment.yml
 - conda activate pyrads

-  NOTE: don't forget to type ``conda activate pyrads'' each time before using PyRADS.

 3) Manually compile the MTCKD model:
 - cd $PyRADS/DATA/MT_CKD_continuum/cntnm.H2O_N2/build
 - (on a Mac if you are using gfortran installed with conda) make -f make_cntnm osxGNUCONDAdbl